godaddy-wordpress/woocommerce-customizer/README.md

 woocommerce-customizer
 ======================

-A Wordpress plugin to help customize WooCommerce
+A WordPress plugin to help customize WooCommerce